The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Seeking information on homeowners insurance in a specific city?

 At this time, GEICO does offer home insurance in Idaho.
-It's mostly like through one of their partners.

 Idaho experiences roughly 15 earthquakes each year, which means that Idaho residents may want to look into getting an earthquake insurance policy.* However, such protection doesn’t come standard in home insurance policies.
 Earthquake coverage is obtained in the form of a scheduled endorsement to your homeowners policy, covering losses that result from land movement.